Where to Eat

 Sawday pub We’ve had guests walk here but it’s a bit further.
 Really nice pub.
 New management.
 We’re looking forward to tasting the new menu!
 Pococks Lane, Hawkley, GU33 6NE and the phone is 01730 827205.
 Hawkley is a very tucked away village so don’t be alarmed if it’s tricky to find!
 Excellent for walkers.

-Sawday-recommended pub with a cricketing history.
+Pub with a cricketing history.
 It’s charming but can be expensive.
-And if you’re arriving by car don’t expect much by way of parking spaces!
 It’s a bit further out from Petersfield.
 GU31 1LN and the phone is 01730 829244

 The Horse Guards Inn is rather special.
 It’s not just a traditional pub as the menu changes daily and the food is carefully sourced.
 There’s a hidden garden with benches covered with sheep skins.
 The interior is quirky and comfy.
 Tillington is just off the A272 en route to Petworth.
 Phone to book (01798) 342332